XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/payment.md

 # Payment
 [[Source]<br>](https://github.com/ripple/rippled/blob/5425a90f160711e46b2c1f1c93d68e5941e4bfb6/src/ripple/app/transactors/Payment.cpp "Source")

 A Payment transaction represents a transfer of value from one account to another.
 (Depending on the path taken, this can involve additional exchanges of value, which occur atomically.)
+This transaction type can be used for several [types of payments](#types-of-payments).

 Payments are also the only way to [create accounts](#creating-accounts).